 - historical development of urban geography as a sub-discipline

 - key thematic areas of contemporary urban geography, including research in the social, economic and cultural and historical geographies of cities

 - theoretical underpinnings of approaches to urban geography

 - importance of cities in understanding social difference, cultural landscapes and economic development in the Global North and South

 - work of key figures from the sub-disciplines past and present

 This is a 10,000 word individual project based on a geographical topic involving fieldwork and/or secondary data, and agreed by the candidate with their tutor and a specialist supervisor.

 Environmental Informatics and Modelling

 The module will comprise four parts.
-Part one is composed entirely of 1-hour lectures, with parts two-four incorporating an alternating programme of lecture and practical classes.
+Part one is composed entirely of one-hour lectures, with parts two-four incorporating an alternating programme of lecture and practical classes.